 Scrutiny does not make decisions; it uses evidence to make recommendations to the Cabinet to request change.

-We have four Scrutiny Committees that independently monitor how the Council goes about its business and the decisions it makes.
+We have three scrutiny committees that independently monitor how the Council goes about its business and the decisions it makes.

-Scrutiny Committees also have the power to look into the provision of health services and issues that affect the economic, social or environmental wellbeing of the county, scrutinising how well the Council and its partners are meeting targets.
+As well as scrutinising the Council’s own services, scrutiny committees have the power to look into the provision of health services and issues which affect the economic, social or environmental wellbeing of the county.

 Read our Guide to scrutiny >>